How to Report Nursing Home Abuse in Colorado

 He will make sure not only that your complaint is filed with the proper authorities, but will also keep you informed every step of the way and help you recover medically and monetarily.

-Contact attorney Mac Hester with Nursing Home Justice Today – (303) 775-8128
+Contact Nursing Home Justice to see what compensation you could recover today – (303) 775-8128

 When Should You Report a Disabled Care Facility?